kaby76/AntlrExamples/mysql/readme.md

 The code was cleaned and reorganized using CodeMaid and Resharper.

-* The code source tree was flatten into one directory.
+* The code source tree was flatten into one directory to make it simplier to navigate.

 * The Antlr grammars are processed automatically using Antlr4BuildTasks.